sulaman0/substrate-aura-core-chain/README.md

 * `pallet-dynamic-fee`: Extends the fee handling logic so that it can be changed within the runtime. ![Crates.io](https://img.shields.io/crates/v/pallet-dynamic-fee)

 ### EVM Pallet precompiles

+Those precompiles can be used together with `pallet-evm` for additional